HANICA-DEA/spotitube/README.md

   npm install -g @angular/cli
 ```

-### Run the Client
+### Run the client

-You can now use Angular CLI to run a local server that hosts the Client.
+You can now use Angular CLI to run a local server that hosts the client.
 To do this, run the following command:
 ```
 ng serve
 ```